tipeslowly/chak/content/introduction.md

 {{< q-figure id="Mak_Chak" >}}

 After graduation, Chak was awarded a Monbusho Scholarship to continue his studies at the Tokyo National University of Fine Arts.
-He then went on to programs in the United States, completing an MA from Ball State University in 1986, an MFA from Queens College in New York, and residencies at the Skowhegan School of Painting and Sculpture in Maine, and in the National Artists Program at the P.S.1 Contemporary Art Center in New York City.
+He then went on to programs in the United States, completing an MA from Ball State University in 1986, an MFA from Queens College in New York, and residencies at the Skowhegan School of Painting and Sculpture in Maine, and the National Artists Program at the P.S.1 Contemporary Art Center in New York City.
 Throughout the 1980s and early ’90s, Chak’s work was shown widely in Hong Kong, New York, Tokyo and Taipei.
 Having living abroad for nearly 30 years, he returned to Hong Kong in 2009.

 {{< q-figure id="Chak_Frog_King" >}}